habuma/spring-ai-rag-example/README.md

 > The question shown in the example was used to ask questions against my book, [Spring in Action, 6th Edition](https://www.manning.com/books/spring-in-action-sixth-edition?a_aid=habuma&a_bid=f205d999&chan=habuma).
-You'll want to ask questions relevant to whatever PDF you're using.
+You'll want to ask questions relevant to whatever document you're using.

 Or with HTTPie it's a little easier: